microsoft/xlang/DesignNotes/LDN05 - Platform Abstraction Layer.md

 --------
 Shared memory
 --------
-Langworthy code will, at times, require some memory to be dynamically allocated and passed between in-process components. *ReceiveArray* method parameters are a common example of this pattern.
+Xlang code will, at times, require some memory to be dynamically allocated and passed between in-process components. *ReceiveArray* method parameters are a common example of this pattern.

-Because these components may use different different allocators, runtime heaps, or even different language projections, Langworthy provides a dedicated facility to guarantee these allocations and deallocations are performed in a consistent manner.
+Because these components may use different different allocators, runtime heaps, or even different language projections, Xlang provides a dedicated facility to guarantee these allocations and deallocations are performed in a consistent manner.

 This also precludes the possibility of statically-linking the PAL, as each component carrying a statically-linked PAL would defeat the purpose of having a dedicated, single module managing this memory.